We appreciate your interest in Poet Lore. Below you'll find a brief description of our work:

 By submitting to Poet Lore, submitters agree to receive periodic correspondence about new submission opportunities, events, and workshops.
 You can unsubscribe at any time.

-For our Winter/Spring 2025 issue, Guest Editor Kenzie Allen will curate a folio centered on “The More-Than-Human World.”
+For our Summer/Fall 2025 issue, Guest Editor Hanif Abdurraqib will curate a folio of poems centered on pop culture ekphrasis.

 Poet Lore pays contributors $50 per published poem.
 Contributors also receive one copy of their issue, plus a copy of the following printed issue of Poet Lore.